MelissaPabst/SavvyDAPython/Week2/Class2.md

 0     87   13      Rex     76
 >>>
 ```
 Pay attention to the index when using .append().
-You can set "ingore_index" to True to avoid keeping the index from the original df.
+You can set "ingore_index" to True to avoid maintaining the index from the original df.
 In this case, pretend we needed the row to be assigned a new index number.

 ```
 >>> df3.append(df6, ignore_index=True)